Monday, February 15, 2021

-3. For the sauce: Substitute summer savory or sage for the mugwort.
+3. For the sauce: Substitute fresh or dried summer savory or sage for the mugwort.

 For the gnudi: Fill a large, lidded pot with an inch of water.
 Bring to a boil over high heat.
 Pile the kale leaves in and cover.
 Steam until they lose volume and start to soften.
 Turn them once or twice.
 Continue cooking over high heat as they lose their vivid color.
 As the water dries up their sugars begin to darken the bottom of the pot.
 Turn a couple of times so more of the leaves blacken slightly at the edges and turn a little crisp.
 The blackening makes them sweet.
 When they threaten to really stick to the pot, turn them out into a strainer set over a bowl to cool.

 Transfer the kale to a food processor and pulse until very smooth.
 Turn the purée into a mixing bowl and add all the other gnudi ingredients except the flour.
 Mix well.
 Taste for seasoning (unless you are worried about raw eggs and Salmonella).
 Add more salt or pepper.
 If you have the time, place the bowl in the fridge to chill the mixture for 30 minutes – it just makes it easier to handle.

 Sprinkle flour evenly on a work surface.
 Using a spoon, scoop portions of the mixture onto the flour: I use a dessertspoonful to make gnudi about 1 ½ inches long.
 Shape the scooped mixture into a small log between your palms, denting the top to hold some warm butter, later.
 Lightly dip each side in flour.
 Place on a lightly floured plate while you make the rest.
 When one plate is full keep it chilled in the fridge while you work on the second batch.

 Chill the shaped gnudi for at least 30 minutes and up to 24 hours.